elizasj/unicorns/site/content/quicktips/2018-03-15Docker-Compose.md

 ## Extras: exposing ports, a visualisation

-As I've mentioned previously, on a mac Docker needs to reach outside it's vm so that when your containers run their various servers, the urls can be redirected to the exposed ports.
+As I've mentioned <a href="https://www.unicornsfartpixels.com/quicktips/2018-03-15docker/" target="_blank">previously</a>, on a mac Docker needs to reach outside it's vm so that when your containers run their various servers, the urls can be redirected to the exposed ports.
 Here's how it works under the hood on a mac, and how the VM on your mac works with Docker.

 ##### Docker for Mac
 <img src="/images/DockerMac.png">